briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

                 the services at the location for more than twenty (20) days.

-            3. _(iii)_ The employee is a resident of the Municipality and has requested that the employer withhold tax from the employee’s qualifying wages as provided in Section 124.04.
+            3. _(iii)_ The employee is a resident of the Municipality and has requested that the employer withhold tax from the employee's qualifying wages as provided in Section 124.04.

-            4. _(iv)_ The employee is a professional athlete, professional entertainer, or public figure, and the qualifying wages are paid for the performance of services in the employee’s capacity as a professional athlete, professional entertainer, or public figure.
+            4. _(iv)_ The employee is a professional athlete, professional entertainer, or public figure, and the qualifying wages are paid for the performance of services in the employee's capacity as a professional athlete, professional entertainer, or public figure.

         2. _(b)_ For the purposes of division (C)(2)(a) of this section, an